 2) Violating the University's Respect for Open Expression Policy ("the OEP").
-Recognizing that the educational process of our institution requires diverse forms of open expression - including freedom of thought, inquiry, speech, activism, and assembly - the University affirms the rights of members of the community to assemble, demonstrate peaceably, respectfully express views on controversial social and political issues and engage in any other activities that are protected by the University Respect for Open Expression Policy ("the OEP").
+Recognizing that the educational process of our institution requires diverse forms of open University affirms the rights of members of the community to assemble, demonstrate peaceably, express views on controversial social and political issues, and engage in any other activities that are protected by the University Respect for Open Expression Policy ("the OEP").
+Should a student against whom a complaint has been filed believe that their actions are protected by the OEP, that student must raise that claim as an affirmative defense, as provided for in this Code in Section II.D.

-3) Deception in University matters, including but not limited to, knowingly furnishing false information to the University or to third parties regarding academic performance at the University or at any academic institution previously attended; counterfeiting, forging, or altering any University document, record, registration, or identification; knowingly furnishing false or misleading information to the University or its agents for the purpose of gaining admission, financial assistance or avoiding payment of financial obligations; or falsely holding oneself out to be an employee of the University or an officer of a student organization.

-4) Intentionally violating any other University rule or regulation applicable to law students; see the University Policies.
+- 3) Deception in University matters, including but not limited to, knowingly furnishing false information to the University or to third parties regarding academic performance at the University or at any academic institution previously attended; counterfeiting, forging, or altering any University document, record, registration, or identification; knowingly furnishing false or misleading information to the University or its agents for the purpose of gaining admission, financial assistance or avoiding payment of financial obligations; or falsely holding oneself out to be an employee of the University or an officer of a student organization. - 4) Intentionally violating any other University rule or regulation applicable to law students; see the University Policies.